 We don’t just source the data and put it into neat little charts either.
 We’ve also analysed the online education market by doing the research, checking out the Google results for ourselves and delving into your sites to see why some brands are performing well and others are treading water.
 Here are the things that stood out to us the most – it reads best alongside the report.

 Organic visibility is usually the top of everyone’s list when it comes to performance improvements that they want to make.

 Search Metrics helps us to track large keyword sets to map the historical online performance of a brand.
 This gives us insight into the SEO winners and losers of the sector.

-It’s been an incredibly successful year for the Online Educational Platform market.
+It’s been an incredibly successful year for the Online Education and distance learning industry.